ksss/type_struct/README.md

 ### ArrayOf

-ArrayOf is a object express array type.
+ArrayOf is an object express array type.

 `ArrayOf#===` check all item with `===` method.